justaman045/portfolio/content/posts/codedamn/flutter-vs-react-native-which-one-should-you-choose-and-why.md

 ---
 title: Flutter vs React Native - which one should you choose and why?
-date: "2022-09-29"
+publishedDate: "2022-09-29"
 tags: ["flutter", "react-native", "developer", "tips"]
-draft: false
+status: "published"
+type: Post
-summary: In this article, I'll tell you about Flutter vs React Native - which one should you choose and why?.
+# summary: In this article, I'll tell you about Flutter vs React Native - which one should you choose and why?.
 ---

 # Flutter vs React Native - which one should you choose and why?